a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 ## 🔑 Prerequisites

 - Azure subscription
-- A service principal with Contributor role
+- A service principal with Contributor role.
+See here how to generate a service principal on Azure.
+- An SSH Key Pair.
+See here how to generate an SSH Key Pair.
 - GitHub repository with the following secrets:

   - `ARM_CLIENT_ID`